ampretia/fabric-application-examples/README.md

 - infrastructure
   - the configuration to bring up the fabric infrastructure required.

-The hope would be to add matching/equivalent contracts and applications in the other languages (Golang, Java, Typescript .net)
+The intent is to add matching/equivalent contracts and applications in the other languages (Golang, Java, Typescript .net)